razee-io/Razee/README.md

     ```

 4. Retrieve the external IP address of your `razeedash-lb` and `razeedash-api-lb` load balancer services that are automatically created during the RazeeDash API setup. `razeedash-lb` serves as the public endpoint for your RazeeDash instance, and `razeedash-api-lb` serves as the public endpoint for your RazeeDash API instance.
 By using the public IP addresses that were assigned, you can build the public URLs that you use to access the RazeeDash and the RazeeDash API components.
 To finish the setup of RazeeDash, the two URLs must be stored in the RazeeDash config map.
    Use the following Bash commands to retrieve the public IP addresses, build the public URLs, and store the URLs in the RazeeDash config map.
 You can also execute the Bash script [`bin/kc_create_razeedash_config.sh`](https://github.com/razee-io/Kube-cloud-scripts/blob/master/bin/kc_create_razeedash_config_map.sh).
-Note that you must include the trailing `/` at the end of the `root_url` and `razeedash_api_url` in your Razeedash config map.
+Note that you must include the trailing `/` at the end of the `root_url` and `razeedash_api_url` in your RazeeDash config map.

    ```bash
    # Amazon EKS uses host names, IBM Cloud Kubernetes Service uses Ingress IP addresses.
 This handle both.